ICTU/quality-time/docs/USAGE.md

 Each metric table has a button on the top left hand side that can clicked to hide metrics that need to action.
 Click it again to undo the filtering.

 ![Metric table columns](screenshots/metric_table_columns.png)

+## Exporting quality reports

+Quality-time reports can be downloaded as PDF.
+To create PDFs, Quality-time has a rendering service included to convert the HTML report into PDF.

+### Manually

+To manually download a PDF version of a report, navigate to the report and expand the report's title.
+Click the "Download report as PDF" button to create and download the PDF report.

+### API

+If the PDF report needs to be downloaded programmatically, e.g. for inclusion in a release package, use the API: `http://www.quality-time.example.org/api/v1/report/<report_uuid>/pdf`.
+No authorization is needed for this API.